 Fifa 21 does not make the leap to the next higher division in career mode, which is a shame, because you can tell from the small improvements that the developers want.
 This is particularly noticeable in the training area.
 You have more control over the players, over their training, you can fine-tune them - and that's fun.
 What's more, it had long been necessary to let the manager decide in a practicable way what players should train, when to retrain or what style of play they should bring to the field.
 As little as new Fifa 21 produces, the improvements in control over the young players show that the developers are thinking in the right directions.
 Training players in your own football workshop is now finally attractive.
 Otherwise, the career mode offers the familiar tricks, albeit slightly modified in some places.

-What also attracts and attracts at Fifa 21 is the Volta mode.
-The fast game on the street provides entertainment, this time friends can also compete with or against each other in online games.
-This improvement is not only noticeable, but was long overdue and takes FIFA to a new level, at least as a multiplayer game.
-But it is not a must: Those who prefer to play alone can do so without any problems and have a fun time.
-But you have to do without the familiar story elements, because the “alternative” to Alex Hunter and Co. is poor.
-The inserted cut scenes look more like being forced into the playing corset under the pressure of expectations, but it wasn't really successful.
-So there is no real campaign, instead a mini-story that is not much longer than a cup final with a penalty shoot-out.
+What also attracts and attracts Fifa 21 is the Volta mode.
+The fast game on the street courts ensures entertainment, this time friends can also compete with or against each other in online games.
+This improvement is not only noticeable, but was long overdue and takes Fifa to a new level, at least as a multiplayer game.
+But it's not a must: If you prefer to play alone, you can do so without any problems and have a fun time.
+But you have to do without the well-known story elements, because the "alternative" to Alex Hunter and Co. is poor.
+The inserted cutscenes seem like they were forced into the game corset under the pressure of expectations, but it's not really successful.
+So there is no real campaign, instead a mini story that is not much longer in time than a cup final with a penalty shootout.

-What EA Sports does not do without with Fifa 21 is the money printing mode, also lovingly called Fifa Ultimate Team.
-That Electronic Arts exhausts this possibility of monetization, understandable.
-Basically there would be nothing wrong with that if it weren't for the “gambling” system behind the mode.
-If you want to play up above, you have to invest.
-The myth that everything can be achieved without spending money persists, but probably more because the teams were so polished up at the end of the “life cycle” of Fifa 20 that they could hardly be improved anyway.
+What EA Sports does not do without in Fifa 21 is the money printing mode, affectionately called Fifa Ultimate Team.
+It's understandable that Electronic Arts is exploiting this opportunity for monetization.
+Basically, there wouldn't be anything wrong with it either, if it weren't for the "gamble" system behind the mode.
+If you want to play at the top, you have to invest.
+The myth that you can achieve everything without spending money holds true, but probably more so because the teams at the end of Fifa 20's "life cycle" were so polished that you could hardly improve them anyway.

-Basically it is true that players who do intense matches on the assembly line can also buy player packs, because it is so lucky that you will hardly be able to realize your “dream team” by buying a few packages and by transfers at the absurdly high prices for Star players certainly not.
-The alternative to playing along while the season is still hot is to invest money.
-And so that EA Sports can earn again, you flip the switch and start Fifa 21 “fresh from the start” - with no more than a handful of decent players who, however, look old against the real stars on the field.
-The gap between well-known football greats and mega-stars is gigantic, even if there are sometimes only seemingly few evaluation points between players.
+It is basically true that players who intensively complete matches on the assembly line can also buy player packs, because that is so luck-heavy, you will hardly be able to realize your “Dream Team” by buying a few packs and by transfers at the absurdly high prices for Certainly not star players.
+The alternative to playing at the top while the season is still hot is to invest money.
+And so that EA Sports can earn money again, you flip the switch and start Fifa 21 "fresh from the start" - with no more than a handful of decent players who look old against the real stars on the field.
+The range between well-known football greats and mega stars is gigantic, even if there are sometimes only supposedly few rating points between players.

 Number of players: solo and multiplayer